Masures associated with split Kac-Moody groups over valued fields: Vectorial apartments in the non-reductive case

 \subsection{Vectorial apartment in the indefinite case}

 We now describe the vectorial apartment in the indefinite case.
-Let $\cS$ be a Kac--Moody data associated to an indefinite Kac--Moody matrix.
+Let $\cS$ be a Kac--Moody datum associated to an indefinite Kac--Moody matrix.
 The following proposition gathers well-known facts on imaginary roots.

 \begin{Proposition}(\cite[Proposition 2.3.9]{hebert2018study}) Suppose that $A$ is an indefinite Kac--Moody matrix.
-Then: \begin{enumerate} \item $\overline{\cT}=\{x\in \A\mid\alpha(x)\geq 0,\ \forall \alpha\in \Delta^+_{im}\}$, and in particular, $\mathring{\cT}\subset \{x\in \A\mid\alpha(x)> 0,\ \forall \alpha\in \Delta^+_{im}\}$,
+Then: \begin{enumerate} \item $\overline{\cT}=\{x\in \A\mid\alpha(x)\geq 0,\ \forall \alpha\in \Delta^{im}_+\}$, and in particular, $\mathring{\cT}\subset \{x\in \A\mid\alpha(x)> 0,\ \forall \alpha\in \Delta^{im}_+\}$,

-\item for all $i\in I$, $\alpha_i^\vee\in \A\backslash \overline{\cT}\cup \overline{-\cT}$,
+\item for all $i\in I$, $\alpha_i^\vee\in \A\backslash (\overline{\cT}\cup \overline{-\cT})$,

 \item $\overline{\cT}$ is not a half-space of $\A$,